 On October 1, 2022, the Company, through a wholly-owned subsidiary, acquired the assets and operations of Cascade Enterprises of Minnesota, Inc. ("Cascade") a Minnesota based privately held company that has operated as a strategic operating partner under the Company's Airgroup brand since 2007.
 As part of the post-acquisition integration activities, Cascade has combined with existing Company-owned operations in Minneapolis and is able to leverage the Company's Global Trade Management ("GTM") platform to strengthen the Company's purchase order and vendor management service offerings.
-As consideration for the acquisition, the Company paid \$3,250 in cash upon closing, and the seller is entitled to additional contingent consideration payable in subsequent periods based on future performance of the acquired operation.
+The goodwill is recorded in the United States operating segment and is expected to be deductible for income tax purposes over a period of 15 years.
+Intangible assets acquired consist of customer related intangible assets and have a useful life of 10 years.